 Sean Griffey (01:37)

-say first 10 people there early team.
+Yeah, I've been working in digital media now for almost 20-25 years.
+And before starting Industry Dive, I was at a company called Fierce Markets which had niche business publications primarily covering the telecom and life science space.
+And I wasn't the founder of that, but I was part of the first 10 people there, early team.
 And we grew that business for the founder, sold it to a private equity backed strategic and stayed on and ran it for a number of years.
-And all the while I saw changes in the landscape, opportunities to do something new.
+All the while I saw changes in the landscape, opportunities to do something new.
 And fortunately had two really good coworkers at Fierce Markets.
+The three of us decided in about 2012 to go off on our own and try to launch something new and different.
+And so, we left a stable job to move into an old corner market in Adams Morgan and launched Industry Dive.

 Elizabeth Shea (02:32)